Shaheed Bhagat Singh Nagar district: Healthcare

 This region has abundant health facilities.
 There are numerous private clinics and nursing homes.
 Some of them claim to have the latest medical equipment.
 There is an adequate number of Government Hospitals, Dispensaries and Primary Health Centers in this area.
 The hospitals in Nawanshahr have capacity of 64 beds and are equipped with latest medical tools.
 Banga and Balachaur hospitals have capacities of 30 beds each.
 Also Mukandpur, Urapar, Sujjon, Saroya and Muzzaffarpur proved a variety of health services.
 Health services are available for every village in the district.
 Veterinary hospitals can be found in Nawanshahr, Rahon, Saroya, and Balachaur.

 Demographics

-According to the 2011 Census, Shaheed Bhagat Singh Nagar district has a population of 612,310, roughly equal to the nation of Solomon Islands or the US state of Vermont.
+According to the 2011 census, Shaheed Bhagat Singh Nagar district has a population of 612,310, roughly equal to the nation of Solomon Islands or the US state of Vermont.
 This gives it a ranking of 522nd in India (out of a total of 640).
 The district has a population density of 479 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 4.58%.
 Shaheed Bhagat Singh Nagar has a sex ratio of 954 females for every 1000 males, and a literacy rate of 80.3%.
-Scheduled Castes made up 42.51% of the population.
+Scheduled Castes made up 42.51% of the population and the largest caste in the district is Ravidassia with a population of 214,293 which makes 34.88% of the whole district population.

+Gender

+The table below shows the sex ratio of SBS Nagar district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of SBS Nagar district.

 Religion

+The table below shows the population of different religions in absolute numbers in the urban and rural areas of SBS Nagar district.

 Language

-In 2022, 96.63% of the population spoke Punjabi and 1.2% Hindi as their first language.
+In 2022, 94.63% of the population spoke Punjabi and 4.37% Hindi as their first language.

+Health

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in SBS Nagar, as of year 2020.

+The table below shows the district nutrition profile of SBS Nagar of women between the ages of 15 and 49 years, as of year 2020.

+The table below shows the number of road accidents and people affected in SBS Nagar district by year.